nikon95/nikon95.github.io/narrative-detection.markdown

 ---
-title: PolyNarrative: A Multilingual, Multilabel, Multi-domain Dataset for Narrative Extraction from News Articles
+title: "PolyNarrative: A Multilingual, Multilabel, Multi-domain Dataset for Narrative Extraction from News Articles"
 ---

 Website describing corpora annotated with persuasion techniques